facebook/react/docs/docs/components-and-props.md

 [Try it on Codepen.](http://codepen.io/gaearon/pen/KgQKPr?editors=0010)

-Typically new React apps have a single `App` component as a root.
-However when you integrate an existing app with React, you might start bottom-up with a small component like `Button` and gradually convert more views to React components.
+Typically, new React apps have a single `App` component as a root.
+However, if you integrate it into an existing app, you might start bottom-up with a small component like `Button` and gradually work your way to the top of the view hierarchy.

 >**Caveat:**
 >